 Posted by Nodus Labs | April 5, 2012

 Information Theory of Complex Networks: on evolution and architectural constraints paper by Sole and Valverde (2004) features a very interesting chart that shows how different types of networks relate to each other in terms of their randomness, heterogeneity, and modularity.
+We’ve tried playing around with these different structures using InfraNodus network visualization tool to see how different types of networks have different structural properties.

 One extreme of the graph are regular lattices (meshes) and trees.
 These are usually man-made networks that have the lowest heterogeneity (e.g. the number of connections each node has is more or less the same) and lowest randomness (the probability of any two randomly chosen nodes to be wired to each other is very low or zero).
 Regular graphs tend to have long average paths and high clustering (as the nodes tend to be densely connected in groups).
+One real-life example of that is the graph of the relations between the organs and their relations to various emotions, ailments and elements — a man-made conceptual knowledge network.
+Another example are the hierarchical power structures present in the army.

 Another extreme are the random ER (Erdos-Renyi) graphs, which are generated by starting with a disconnected set of nodes that are then paired with a uniform probability.
 Such random networks will have low heterogeneity (most nodes have the same number of connections), the degree distribution will be a Gaussian bell-shaped curve.
 Random graphs built after ER algorithm have short average paths and low clustering.